-In addition, as of March 31, 2016 and December 31, 2015, we have an investment in a private equity fund focused exclusively on the energy sector (fair value of \$6.5 million) that is classified as Level 3.
-This investment's valuation is based on a market approach, considering recent transactions of the fund and the industry.
+In addition, as of June 30, 2016 and December 31, 2015, we have an investment in a private equity fund focused exclusively on the energy sector (fair value of \$4.8 million and \$6.5 million) that is classified as Level 3.
+This investment's valuation is based on a market approach, considering recent transactions in the fund and the industry.